K-Beauty Dupe For Sand & Sky Pink Clay Mask

-Some are even more beloved than the originals!
+Some are even even more beloved than the originals.

-If you’re looking for a more budget-friendly option that doesn’t miss out on any of the skin-refining benefits, then K-Beauty favourite Cosmetea Black Tea Pink Clay Mask might just be your perfect fit.
-For less than half the cost and over three times the size of Sand & Sky, it’s a bargain.
+If you’re looking for a more budget-friendly option that doesn’t miss out on any of the skin-refining benefits, then K-Beauty favourite Heimish Pink Clay Mask might just be your perfect fit.
+Plus, compared to Sand & Sky, it’s a bargain.